Enter the mobile number or CNIC to fetch the details.

 Understanding the Law: The Prevention of Electronic Crimes Act (PECA), 2016

-PECA, 2016, provides the legal framework for dealing with cybercrimes in Pakistan.
+PECA, 2016, provides the legal framework for dealing with a-zA-Z0-9in Pakistan.
 Several sections of this act are directly relevant to the unauthorized access and sharing of Pak SIM Data.

 The penalties for violating these laws can include hefty fines and significant prison time.
 The allure of easily accessible sim ownership details through an unofficial channel is not worth the severe legal and personal risks.